Optimized Dimensionality Reduction for Moment-based Distributionally Robust Optimization: Numerical Experiments

 \subsection{Numerical Results}

-We compare the performance of our ODR approach (that provides two lower bounds and one upper bound) with three benchmark approaches: (i) the Mosek solver with default settings, which can provide the optimal value of the original problem; (ii) The low-rank algorithm proposed by \cite{burer2003nonlinear} to solve the SDP reformulation of the original problem, i.e., Problem \eqref{Equ:MainProblem}, generating a lower bound for the optimal value of Problem \eqref{Equ:MainProblem}; and (iii) The existing PCA approximation proposed by \cite{cheramin2022computationally}.
-For the third benchmark, we consider the reduced dimension $m_1 \in \{100\% \times m, 80\%\times m, 60\%\times m, 40\%\times m, 20\%\times m, K=2\}$, where this approach generates PCA-based lower and upper bounds for the original problem.
-Our proposed inner and outer approximations under the ODR approach are solved using Algorithm \ref{Alg:upperbound}.
+We compare the performance of our ODR approach (that provides two lower bounds and one upper bound) with three benchmark approaches: (i) the Mosek solver with default settings, which can provide the optimal value of the original problem; (ii) The low-rank algorithm proposed by \cite{burer2003nonlinear} to solve the SDP reformulation of the original problem, i.e., Problem \eqref{Equ:MainProblem}, generating a lower bound for the optimal value of Problem \eqref{Equ:MainProblem}; and (iii) The existing PCA approximation proposed by \cite{cheramin2022computationally}, generating PCA-based lower and upper bounds.
+For the third benchmark, we consider the reduced dimension $m_1 \in \{100\% \times {\rm{dim}}(\boldsymbol{\xi}), 80\%\times {\rm{dim}}(\boldsymbol{\xi}), 60\%\times {\rm{dim}}(\boldsymbol{\xi}), 40\%\times {\rm{dim}}(\boldsymbol{\xi}), 20\%\times {\rm{dim}}(\boldsymbol{\xi}), K\}$, where ${\rm{dim}}(\boldsymbol{\xi})$ represents the dimension of the random vector $\boldsymbol{\xi}$.
+Note that $K = 2$ in the multiproduct newsvendor problem.
+For the production-transportation problem, we consider $K \in \{5, 10, 15\}$.
+Our proposed inner and outer approximations under the ODR approach are solved using Algorithm \ref{Alg:upperbound}, providing near-optimal $\mathbf{B}^*$ and recovering valid lower and upper bounds (see Section \ref{Sec:Algorithm}).